Gohan61/shopping-cart/README.md

 ![Shopping cart page](./Shopping-cart-display.png "Clothing items in the shop")

+## Redux version

+Check out the [redux branch](https://github.com/Gohan61/shopping-cart/tree/redux) which uses Redux Toolkit to manage state and Tailwind CSS for styling.
+You can also access a demonstration video of the

 ## Run locally

 *In order to run project locally NodeJS + Git needs to installed on your system*